KyberNetwork/developer-portal/docs/home-protocoloverview.md

 ![Kyber Core Smart Contracts](/uploads/kybercoresmartcontracts.png "Kyber Core Smart Contracts")

-Additional information about these functions can be found [here](api_abi-kybernetwork.md).

 ### Takers
-A taker is an entity that takes the liquidity provided by the registered reserves by calling the `tradeWithHint()` function in the Kyber Core Smart Contracts to trade from one token to another token.
+A taker is an entity that takes the liquidity provided by the registered reserves by calling the `tradeWithHintAndFee()` function in the Kyber Core Smart Contracts to trade from one token to another token.
 A taker can be any blockchain entity including end user address, decentralized exchanges, or any smart contracts.

 ### Reserves
 Reserves are liquidity providers in the network that contributes liquidity in terms of tokens inventory and prices on their smart contracts.